nasa/fprime/Svc/Deframer/docs/sdd.md

 and framing protocols used to instantiate the components (a) match each other and (b) match the protocol used by the ground data system.

-1. You should use only one data streaming configuration (polling or callback) in any FSW topology that uses `Svc::Framer` and `Svc::Deframer`.
+1. You should use only one data streaming configuration (poll or push) in any FSW topology that uses `Svc::Framer` and `Svc::Deframer`.

 ## 3. Requirements